Zip Lianja Reference Documentation

 OemCodePage As Numeric

-Sets the OEM code page to be used for Unicode filenames.
-This property defaults to the OEM code page of the computer.
+Defaults to the OEM code page of the current computer.

 top